opentk/GLWpfControl/README.md

 A native control for WPF in OpenTK.

+Since 3.0.0, we're using full OpenGL/DirectX interop via OpenGL extensions - [NV_DX_interop](https://www.khronos.org/registry/OpenGL/extensions/NV/WGL_NV_DX_interop.txt):.
+This is super blazing fast.
+Likely the fastest implementation out there.

+This should run almost everywhere with incredible performance and is fully supported on Intel, AMD and Nvidia graphics.

-(Probably) faster than GLControl, and solves [the airspace problem](https://stackoverflow.com/questions/8006092/controls-dont-show-over-winforms-host).
+This offers a way more clean solution than embedding GLControl and totally solves [the airspace problem](https://stackoverflow.com/questions/8006092/controls-dont-show-over-winforms-host).
+As controls can be layered, nested and structured over your 3D view.

 ## Getting started: